KauzClay/docs-tap/scst-store/backups.hbs.md

 velero backup create metadata-store-$(date '+%s') --include-namespaces=metadata-store
 ```

-## <a id='restore-store'></a>Restore
+## <a id='restore-store'></a> Restore

-Velero CLI can restore the Store in the same or a different cluster.
-The same namespace can be used
+You can use Velero CLI to restore the Store in the same cluster or a different cluster.

-to restore, but may collide with other Supply Chain Security Tools – Store installations.
-Furthermore, restoring into the same namespace restores a fully functional instance of Supply Chain
-Security Tools – Store; however, this instance is not managed by Tanzu Application Platform and can
+You can use the same namespace for the restore, but there is a risk of collision with other SCST –
+Store installations.
+Furthermore, Tanzu Application Platform does not manage a restored SCST - Store
-cause conflicts with future installations.
+instance within the same namespace, which can cause conflicts with future installations.

+To restore the Store, run:

 ```console
 velero restore create restore-metadata-store-$timestamp --from-backup metadata-store-$timestamp \
 --namespace-mappings metadata-store:metadata-store
 ```

-Alternatively, a different namespace can be used to restore Supply Chain Security Tools – Store.
-In
+Alternatively, a different namespace can be used to restore SCST – Store.
+In this case, SCST – Store
-this case, Supply Chain Security Tools – Store API is not available due to conflicting definitions
+API is not available because of conflicting definitions in the role-based access control (RBAC)
-in the RBAC proxy configuration, causing all requests to fail with an `Unauthorized` error.
+proxy configuration.
+These conflicting definitions cause all requests to fail with an `Unauthorized`
+error.

-In this scenario, the postgres instance is still accessible, and tools such as `pg_dump` can be used
+In this scenario, the PostgreSQL instance is still accessible, and tools such as `pg_dump` can be
-to retrieve table contents and restore in a new live installation of Supply Chain Security Tools –
+used to retrieve table contents and restore in a new live installation of SCST – Store.

-Store.
+To restore the Store, run:

 ```console
 velero restore create restore-metadata-store-$timestamp --from-backup metadata-store-$timestamp \